Why update your theme

 Step 5: Update each legacy guideline

-Click the paintbrush icon
+Click the Paintbrush icon.

-Click Update now
+Click Update now.

-Choose Import settings from another guideline
+Select Import settings from another guideline.

-Select the Brand
+Select the brand.

-Select your Blueprint guideline
+Select your blueprint guideline.

-Click Confirm
+Click Confirm.

-Repeat these steps for each legacy guideline.
+Repeat these steps for all remaining legacy guidelines.

 Important note about importing settings

-When using Import settings from another guideline: Fonts added via the Font block are not imported.
+Fonts added through the Font block are not imported.

 Need help?